Falmouth University

-Falmouth University is a specialist public university for the creative industries based in Falmouth and Penryn, Cornwall, England.
+Falmouth University (Pennskol Aberfala) is a specialist public university for the creative industries based in Falmouth and Penryn, Cornwall, UK.
 Founded as Falmouth School of Art in 1902, it was later known as Falmouth College of Art and Design and then Falmouth College of Arts until 2012, when the university college was officially granted full university status by the Privy Council.

 The university is located across two campuses, in the towns of Penryn and Falmouth.
 Penryn Campus, near the town of Penryn, is the larger of its two campuses, which it operates in partnership with the University of Exeter.
 The Falmouth Campus is in Falmouth town centre.
 Falmouth University has about 7,000 students as of 2023, offering undergraduate and postgraduate degrees.